 It takes a real hero to stand up for safety, especially if surrounded by others who are consumed by their self-anointed hero status.
 Thank you, but I’d rather be a hero to my grandson than to my widow.

-1. Acknowledge the risks inherit in the work we do.
+1. Acknowledge the risks inherent in the work we do.

-2. Learn everything possible about how firefighters get hurt and killed by reading near-miss and line-of-duty death reports.
+2. Learn everything possible about how people get hurt and killed by reading near-miss and line-of-duty death reports.

 3. Discuss how to manage risk by using best practices.